Culture of Austria: Education

 Empress Maria Theresa instituted the "General School Regulations, in 1774", creating the Austrian educational system.
 Eight-year compulsory education was introduced in 1869.
 Currently, compulsory schooling lasts nine years.

 Four years of elementary school (Volksschule for ages 6–10) are followed by secondary education in a Hauptschule, or the first four years of Gymnasium as intermediate school.
-It has to be noted that in particular in the rural areas, there is quite often no gymnasium available, so everyone attends the hauptschule.
+In particular in the rural areas, there is quite often no gymnasium available, so everyone attends the hauptschule.

 After the age of 14, students make their first major choice about their educational path, regardless of what school they have attended until then.
 They can choose to spend a year at polytechnic school, which qualifies them for vocational school as part of an apprenticeship, or they can go to the Höhere Technische Lehranstalt (HTL), which are technically orientated higher colleges and a unique feature of the Austrian educational system.
 Completing the HTL gives the graduate the right to use the title "Ing."
 (Engineer) alongside their name.
 Another option is the Handelsakademie which focuses on accounting and business administration.
 Finally, students may opt to attend Gymnasium, which ends with the Matura exam, and leads to further education at a university.
 There are a couple of other school types not mentioned here.

 An alternative to university is the Austrian Fachhochschule, which is more practically oriented than a university but also leads to an academic degree.
 As part of the Bologna process, both the education at universities as well as at the Fachhochschulen changes.

 Federal laws enforce uniformity across provinces throughout the educational system.

 All state-run schools are free of charge.
 The largest university is the University of Vienna.